mjwhitta/artty/README.md

 This will use imagemagick to traverse a `WIDTH` by `HEIGHT` grid and sample the color inside each cell.
 It will then generate a ruby class called `MyArtName`.
-This works best with pixel art, however, it can parse any image this way.
+This works best with sprites, however, it can parse any image this way.

 **Note: Make sure to run `arTTY --cache` after generating new art**